Complex and Adaptive Dynamical Systems: A Primer: Random Branching Theory

 for large $k,s$, since $s=2k-1$.

-\underline{\bf Distribution of relaxation times}\\ The distribution of the duration $n$ of avalanches can be evaluated in a similar fashion.
+\runinhead{Distribution of Relaxation Times} The distribution of the duration $n$ of avalanches can be evaluated in a similar fashion.
 For this purpose one considers the probability distribution function

-for an avalanche of duration $n$ to have $\sigma$ cells at the boundary, see Fig.\ \ref{automata_branching_2}.
+for an avalanche of duration $n$ to have $\sigma$ cells at the boundary, see Fig.~\ref{automata_branching_2}.

-One can then derive a recursion relation analogous to Eq.\ (\ref{automata_recursion_rel}) for the corresponding generating functional and solve it self-consistently.
+One can then derive a recursion relation analogous to Eq.~(\ref{automata_recursion_rel}) for the corresponding generating functional and solve it self-consistently.
 We leave this as an exercise for the reader.

-The distribution of avalanche durations is then given by considering $Q_n=Q_n(\sigma=0,p=1/2)$, i.e.\ the probability that the avalanche stops after $n$ steps.
+The distribution of avalanche durations is then given by considering $Q_n~=~Q_n (\sigma=0,p=1/2)$, i.e.\ the probability that the avalanche stops after $n$ steps.
 One finds

-\underline{\bf Tuned or self-organized criticality?}\\ The random branching model discussed in this section had only one free parameter, the probability $p$.
-This model is critical only for $p\to p_c=1/2$, giving rise to the impression, that one has to fine-tune the parameters in order to obtain criticality, just like in ordinary phase transitions.
+\runinhead{Tuned or Self-Organized Criticality?} The random branching model discussed in this section had only one free parameter, the probability $p$.
+This model is critical only for $p\to p_c=1/2$, giving rise to the impression that one has to fine tune the parameters in order to obtain criticality, just like in ordinary phase transitions.

-This is however not the case.
-As an example we could generalize the sandpile model to continuous forces $z_i\in[0,\infty]$ and to the update-rules
+This, however, is not the case.
+As an example we could generalize the sandpile model to continuous forces $z_i\in[0,\infty]$ and to the update rules